New Families Camp

 EDUCATION FOR THE WHOLE FAMILY

-We walk our adults through the information that is being shared with the children so all family members are equipped with the same skills needed to have difficult conversations, express their grief and understand what grief looks like.
+We walk our adults through the information that is being shared with the children, so all family members are equipped with the same skills needed to have difficult conversations, express their grief and understand what grief looks like.
+Adults are also supported to understand and navigate their own grief while simultaneously supporting their child with theirs.